jasongoodwin/orderbooks-rs/README.md

 **Order Fading**, for example, is a strategy where a predatory agent will submit and partially cancel orders in a short period of time to attempt to front run movement.
 This can dry up liquidity and cause the price to move in the span of the attack.

 **Layering** is a similar strategy, with the difference being that the agent doesn't actually intend to fill orders, but only to incite other participants to detect and start to trade the price in a favorable direction.

+# Contributing
+CI is pending - it's expected you format, test and lint any contributions.
+Please ensure there are no clippy `errors` or compiler warnings.
+Feel free to provide a PR.

+## Linting
+`make lint` or `cargo clippy` will lint the application.

+## Formatting
+`make fmt` or `cargo fmt` will format the code.

 # Appendix/References
 "101 Formulaic Alphas."
 Contains 101 confirmed formulaic alpha factors that can be derived from OCHLV data.